Grilled fish with seafood sauce

 - Melt the butter in a large saucepan on medium heat, add the minced garlic and onion, cook for about 2 minutes.

-- Stir in the shrimp and cook for another 2 minutes.
+- Stir in the shrimp and cook for 1 minute.

-- Add the white wine and cook for another 2 minutes.
+- Add the white wine and increase the heat, cook for another minute

 - Add the cream and cook until the shrimp are almost done.